 Consequences of those who refuse to pay Zakah

-The miserliness and love of wealth holds one back to pay zakah and this is the nastiest form of spiritual disease.
-There is warning for those, who does not pay Zakah and hoards his wealth.
+The miserliness and love of wealth hold one back to pay zakah and this is the nastiest form of spiritual disease.
+There is warning for those, who do not pay Zakah and hoards his wealth.
 Allah (swt) has revealed a severe punishment.